A topic from the subject of Decomposition in Chemistry.

 Balancing the Equation for Decomposition Reactions

-- Identify the reactants and products: Write the unbalanced equation with the compound decomposing on the reactant side and the simpler substances on the product side.
+1. Identify the reactants and products: Write the unbalanced equation with the single reactant compound on the left side (reactant side) and the resulting simpler substances on the right side (product side).

-- Count the atoms of each element: Determine the number of atoms of each element on both sides of the equation.
+2. Count the atoms of each element: Determine the number of atoms of each element present on both sides of the unbalanced equation.

 Example: